Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

-Table \ref{table_open} Panel A summarizes investors' major information acquisition behaviors in the first-round correspondence test.
-On average, the pitch email opening rate is 12.03\% and each investor spent roughly 24 seconds on reading the cold call pitch email in 03/2020-04/2020.
-However, both the startup website click rates and the email response rates are very low,\footnote{\cite{gornall_gender_2020} documents that the cold call pitch email response rate is roughly 6\% in 2018 when the economy was in good shape.} which indicates that early-stage investors are sensitive to business cycles as documented by \cite{howell_financial_2020}.
-Therefore, traditional measurements used in the correspondence test, like the email response rate, do not generate enough experimental power during the Covid-19 Pandemic.
-All of our experimental results rely on the new behavior measurements created in this paper.
+Table \ref{table_open} Panel A summarizes investors' major information acquisition behaviors in the correspondence test.
+On average, the pitch email opening rate is 12.03\% and each investor spends roughly 24 seconds reading the cold call pitch email during the 03/2020-04/2020 testing period.
+However, both the startup website click rates and the email response rates are very low (roughly 1\%), indicating that early-stage investors are sensitive to business cycles as documented by \cite{howell_financial_2020}.
+Therefore, traditionally recorded investors' email behaviors, such as the email response rate, do not generate enough statistical power during the COVID-19 pandemic.
+All the experimental results in this paper rely on the new email behaviors recorded by the latest email tracking technology.